maxdoom-com/smtp-catcher/README.md

 It works with python3.6 upward.
 It's been tested only with python3.9 .

-It requires not external libraries except bottle.py.
+It requires no external libraries except bottle.py.
 A version of bottle.py is included.